On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Applications

-An advantage of having eliminated the bias from IS through our SUIS approach is that we can now directly apply established robust mean estimation techniques \citep{lugosi2019mean}.
-Their goal is to estimate the expectation $\mu$ of a random variable $X$ with finite variance $\sigma^2$ using $n$ i.i.d. copies $X_1,\ldots,X_n$.
-For a given confidence level $\delta\in(0,1)$, we seek to construct an estimator $\hat{\mu}_n := \hat{\mu}_n(X_1,\ldots,X_n,\delta)$ (potentially dependent on $\delta$) that satisfies, for the smallest possible value of $\epsilon = \epsilon(n,\delta)$, for all $n$:
+A motivation for eliminating the bias is that one can then employ any statistical technique that requires unbiased inputs, without requiring additional assumptions or modifications.
+An example is robust mean estimation \citep{lugosi2019mean}.
+The goal is to estimate the mean $\mu$ of a random variable with finite variance $\sigma^2$ from $n$ i.i.d.\ copies $X_1,\ldots,X_n$: for a confidence level $\delta\in(0,1)$, we seek $\hat{\mu}_n = \hat{\mu}_n(X_1,\ldots,X_n,\delta)$ such that the inequality

-If $\hat{\mu}_n$ is chosen to be the empirical average, using the Central Limit Theorem as $n\to\infty$, \eqref{eq:espilon_robust} holds asymptotically with $\epsilon = \sigma\sqrt{2\log(2/\delta)/n}$, using the inequality $\Phi^{-1}(1-\delta/2) \leq \sqrt{2\log(2/\delta)}$.
-On the other hand, the non-asymptotic bound obtained for the empirical mean with Chebyshev's inequality gives $\epsilon = \sigma \sqrt{1/(n\delta)}$, which exhibits a poor dependence on $\delta$ that cannot be improved in general \citep[see Section 2 in][]{lugosi2019mean}.
-Remarkably, alternative, implementable estimators obtain a better dependence.
+holds for the smallest possible $\epsilon = \epsilon(n,\delta)$.
+The empirical average satisfies~\eqref{eq:robust_goal} asymptotically with $\epsilon = \sigma\sqrt{2\log(2/\delta)/n}$ via the CLT.
+On the other hand, Chebyshev's inequality only yields $\epsilon = \sigma\sqrt{1/(n\delta)}$, with a $\delta$-dependence that cannot be improved under finite variance alone \citep[Section~2]{lugosi2019mean}.
+Remarkably, implementable alternatives recover the sub-Gaussian rate.
 The Median-of-Means (MoM, \citet{nemirovskij1983problem}) estimator provides a prime example, where the $X_1,\ldots,X_n$ are partitioned into $K$ blocks of size $m$ with $n=mK$, and the estimator is obtained as the median of the blockwise means.
 The following result shows that the MoM estimator achieves sub-Gaussian performance.

 \begin{thm}[Theorem $2$ in~\cite{lugosi2019mean}] Let $X_1, \ldots, X_n$ be i.i.d. random variables with mean $\mu\in\mathbb{R}$ and variance $\sigma^2\in (0,\infty)$.
 Let $\delta \in (0,1)$ and $K= \lceil 8 \log(1/\delta) \rceil$ be a number of blocks, and assume that $n = mK$ for some positive integer $m$.
 Denote by $\hat{\mu}_{\textsc{MoM},n}$ the MoM estimator computed with $K$ blocks of size $m$.
 Then, with probability at most $\delta$, for all $n\geq \lceil 8\log(1/\delta)\rceil$,